 After learning about all the different types of LFOs available, you discover how to add chaos in your music with the Random, Vector, Button, and Math modulator devices.
 And with Bitwig Studio 2, it’s even possible to modulate third-party plugins and MIDI devices—or if you want to go completely nuts, modulate modulators with other modulators—and Thavius shows you all that, too!

-So join Bitwig Certified Pro Thavius Beck in this incredible modulation journey, and get ready for some serious modulation madness!
+So join Bitwig Certified Trainer Thavius Beck in this incredible modulation journey, and get ready for some serious modulation madness!

 Become an affiliate and earn 50% of every sale you send our way - Sign Up!